Grand Marais, Minnesota: Arts and culture

+North House Folk School was founded in 1997 and teaches traditional northern crafts.
+Classes conducted by this school are a tourism draw for the community.

 The downtown area features two buildings listed on the National Register of Historic Places: the 1896 Lightkeeper's House, which is home to the Cook County History Museum, and the Bally Blacksmith Shop, built in 1911 and home to a local family of smiths for nearly a century.